Auburn, Pennsylvania

 Auburn is a borough in Schuylkill County, Pennsylvania, United States.
 The population was 663 at the 2020 census.

 History

 The area was historically known as the "Scotchman's Lock".
 The first house in what is today Auburn was built in the late 1830s by a boatman named Samuel Moyer, who also operated a store there.
 In 1842, the Philadelphia and Reading Railroad reached the area, at which point the area's official name was changed to "Auburn".
+The town became officially established in 1857.
 The Susquehanna and Schuylkill Railroad reached Auburn in 1857.
-The first post office in Auburn was built in 1846 and the first school was set up in 1845.
+The first post office in Auburn was built in 1846 and the first school was set up in 1846.

 Geography

 Auburn is located at 40°35′45″N 76°5′34″W (40.595715, -76.092642).
 According to the United States Census Bureau, the borough has a total area of 1.7 sqmi, of which 1.7 sqmi is land and 0.60% is water.

 The borough's terrain is steeply hilly in the north and gently hilly in the south.
 Auburn's land is mostly forest, with some residential and agricultural areas.
 The Schuylkill River runs through Auburn.
 The borough is served by Pennsylvania Route 895.